-If you see more than one person with puzzled looks, frowns, or grimaces on their faces, generally these reactions are not because you gave them too little information.
-Rather, assume that they do not know what to do with your information.
+If you see more than one person with puzzled looks, frowns, or grimaces on their faces generally it is not because you gave them too little information.
+Rather, assume that they do not know what to do with the information you did give them.

-- P Do an exercise
+- ₽ Do an exercise

-- ➢ Illustrate with a video or role play
+- lllustrate with a video or role play

 - Take a break!